Document Guide — Employment Certificate

 Step 4: MOFA Apostille + Certified Translation → MOFA apostille is obtained, and the English translation with our Certification of Translation Accuracy is prepared

 Smooth execution of these 4 steps depends on getting the format right at Step 1.
-We provide a recommended template, and our Employer Coordination Support add-on (+¥11,000) helps align the certificate format with the receiving authority's instructions by handling employer engagement directly.
+We provide recommended template guidance, and our Employer Coordination Support add-on (+¥11,000) supports communication with your employer and responses to employer questions.
+Notary office acceptance and representative or power-of-attorney handling are checked case by case.

 Authentication Requirements by Country